rutujabhende56/Covid19-data-analysis/README.md

  ## Conclusion :

 This project demonstrates how data analysis techniques can help understand real-world problems like the COVID-19 pandemic.
 It highlights the importance of data-driven insights in decision-making and public health analysis.

+(The Dataset is large, so GitHub preview is not available.
+Please download the file or use raw link.)